Saturday, 31 January 2015

 A strange month

 Not much to report on this last day of January.
 What a strange month it has been for me.
 It has been a change of pace akin to running into a wall at full tilt!
 I still feel a bit faint sometimes but I'm beginning to see a little bit with my left eye which is good.
-I have also been very touched by the many messages of goodwill and even visits that I have received.
+I have also been very touched by the many messages of goodwill and even visits that I have received from friends and colleagues.

-Today Jamie and Aisling came for lunch and for Aisling to meet the kittens.
-Both of them are allergic to cats but they took antihistamines and risked it anyway, and Aisling fell in love with Ruby in particular.
-Tom and Ruby were both very sweet with her and I was proud of them.
-They did not live down to their recent nicknames of Poopy and Pisswizard.
+Today Jamie came for lunch to meet Tom and Ruby.
+He thought that they are very sweet.
+They did not live down to their recent nicknames (coined by James of course!) of Poopy and Pisswizard.
 Poopy because of Ruby's occasional careless habit of stepping in her own poop and Pisswizard after a shameful incident in the downstairs shower tray by Tom!
 For which he showed no remorse!

 Being positive